Myths and Illusions: Secret Agents and the Buteyko Method

 Why do these myths or confusion appear?
-One reason is that over 99% of ordinary people have tendency to think in relation to any authority in terms of absolute drama (i.e., opposite extremes: they are either good or bad).
+One reason is that over 99% of ordinary people have the tendency to think in relation to any authority in terms of absolute drama (i.e., opposite extremes: they are either good or bad).
 There is also another factor.

-During such meetings, it is a common tactic of national security agents to provide information in a such way that people develop multiple, often conflicting explanations and ideas in their heads about national security agents.
+During such meetings, it is a common tactic of national security agents to provide information in such way that people develop multiple, often conflicting explanations and ideas in their heads about national security agents.
 (This is simply a professional feature of secret agents accepted worldwide by them for granted.)
-Note that the same person can have, in their mind, explanations, ideas, or myths that can contradict to each other.
+Note that the same person can have, in their mind, explanations, ideas, or myths that can contradict each other.

 Myth 1.
 "Secret agents do not know about the power and abilities of the Buteyko method to cure many chronic diseases and provide super health."

-National security agencies are well aware about the role of breathing in human health for decades.
+National security agencies are well aware of the role of breathing in human health for decades.
 They know much more about breathing, breathing retraining, and the Buteyko method than the average Western Buteyko practitioner.

 Security intelligence agencies are not paid for better health of the general population.
 Ten or hundred times more people can start to die due to effects of hyperventilation, millions already die every year, and millions of people have nearly vegetable existence due to overbreathing.
-None of these humanitarian concerns are of any importance for NSAs (national security agencies).
+None of these humanitarian concerns are of any importance for NSA (national security agencies).
 Security intelligence agents are paid to fight terrorism, and this is exactly what they do on a daily basis: FIGHT.

 Myth 3.
 "The activities related to the Buteyko method is of no significance for security intelligence agents."